 All done.
 Right?

 One week later, I received a paper form requesting still-more information.
 Suffice to say an IRS audit would’ve been less-invasive.
-The only thing it didn’t ask was the net weight of high-fiber vegetables your little sister had consumed in her lifetime.
+About the only thing it didn’t ask was the condition of my dryer's lint trap.

 This, of course, ran counter to virtually everything I had been told about Medicaid.
 My finances and my finances only determined whether or not I was eligible.
-Not your sister’s fiber intake.
+Not my lint trap (which incidentally is lint-free).

 I called my local Department of Health.
 Then I called again.
 And again.
 And again.
 I called more times than Jennifer Aniston has been engaged.
 I left nice messages.
 And not-so-nice messages.
 I called in the morning and I called in the afternoon.

 Then I considered an in-person visit.
 But I was advised the four-hour window I had before work was insufficient.
-And taking an unpaid day-off from what was already a low-paying, part-time job wouldn’t ever be an option.
+And taking an unpaid day-off from what is already a low-paying, part-time job won’t ever be an option.

-Jean-Paul Sartre couldn’t conjure up a more hopeless scenario.
+Jean-Paul Sartre couldn’t have conjured up a more hopeless scenario.
 So I let the application lapse.

 Shockingly, the Department of Health contacted me (by mail—things weren’t getting that shocking!) and informed me that since I hadn’t provided the requested information by the required date, my application was being denied.